KelynPNjeri/FirstReactApp/README.md

-# FirstReactApp
+# Intro To MERN.
-My first React App.
+My first interaction with the MERN stack.
+So excited, hope to learn lots of things :star:.